tur-ium/carbon-scanner/README.md

 # Carbon Scanner
 See the greenhouse gas emissions caused by everyday decisions, like buying a banana or tin of fish, in real time.

+# Installation

+1. Download [carbon-scanner-v2.apk](the app) to an Andiroid phone.
+2. Enable installation from unknown sources
+3. Click on the .apk file and install the app

+# Privacy & Permissions used
+* Camera - for scanning barcodes

+Barcodes are sent via http to an Open Food Facts servers in order to determine the type of item scanned.
+No other information is transferred via the internet or shared.

 # Why measure your carbon footprint?
 _“If you can’t measure it, you can’t improve it” - Peter Drucker_